How Long Does it Take to Renew a Passport

 Here’s another thing that may cause your passport to take longer than necessary, how you actually apply.
 You have three choices: go to a government agency in person, apply in the mail, or apply instantly online.

 Going in person may sound like your best bet, but it’s not actually a guarantee.
 You need an appointment to get face time with someone at a regional passport agency.
-Not to mention, you won’t get your passport on the same day even if you do score a meeting before your trip comes up.
+You won’t get your passport on the same day even if you score a meeting before your trip comes up.

 Standard mail won’t always be fast enough, and online applications usually have a long waiting list.
 So, what can you do?